MicrosoftDocs/defender-docs/articles/defender-for-cloud/endpoint-detection-response-solution-recommendations.md

 ## Enable Defender for Endpoint integration

-This recommended action is available when Defender for Endpoint can be installed on a machine, and a [supported third-party EDR solution](detect-endpoint-detection-response-solutions.md) isn't detected on the machine.
+This recommended action is available when Defender for Endpoint can be installed on a machine, and a [supported non-Microsoft EDR solution](detect-endpoint-detection-response-solutions.md) isn't detected on the machine.

 Enable Defender for Endpoint on the machine as follows: